 Different pricing plans options should be restricted to three or maximum four.
 Highlight the one you prefer your visitors to choose by making it bigger, or by adding a corner ribbon.
 Just highlight it in a way that will make your visitors notice it first.
 If you need a credit card to start a trial, you must mention it as visitors hate being surprised in a negative way.

 You are asking your visitors to trust you so it is good practice to outline the benefits.
 Add a section where you clearly state why your service or product is the right one for them.
 Organize the benefits in way that your visitors will quickly understand the value of your offer.

 You must appear authentic and trustworthy not only in your offer but also in your visual content.
 If you can afford it, forget stock images as they seem artificial.
-Supporting your offering with relevant and genuine visual content will make it even more appealing to the visitors.
+Supporting your offer with relevant and genuine visual content will make it even more appealing to the visitors.
 There are number of websites with free authentic images that you may use if you don’t have the additional budget for hiring professional graphic designer or photographer.